 • are five times more likely to be raped than children remanded to juvenile

 1,172 Black children and teenagers in the United States died from gunfire in 2003.

-A young Black male in America is more likely to die from gunfire than was any soldier in Vietnam.
+A young Black male in America is more likely to die from gunfire than any enlisted soldier serving in Vietnam.

 It is estimated that one out of every 21 Black men can expect to be murdered in the cities of America .
 This is twice the death rate of U. S. soldiers in World War II (The U.S. Justice Department)

 These types of statistics compound the need for meaningful programs and activities for young black men before they slip and fall through the cracks.
 We as a community and nation have fallen far short of creating the environment that will nurture, develop and consistently inspire young men to rise up, to stand up and be men.
 This is our collective reality.